 Two: Congress (the legislative branch) writes the laws, the executive branch executes the laws, and the judicial branch interprets the laws.

 This may seem overly simplistic or obvious, but unfortunately, most people don’t know this.
 Believe me, in my classes, perhaps the most mind-blowing piece of information for all my students was learning each branch of government’s job.
 We may all think we “know” what each branch does, but how many of us, when put on the spot, could really articulate what each branch is supposed to do and why?
 On top of this, how many of us could compare what each branch is supposed to do to what it actually does?

 To put things simply, Congress (the legislative branch; legislate=to make law) is the only branch tasked with actually writing laws.
-That is their job.
-The other two branches of government would not exist without Congress. (if you want to learn more about Congress specifically, read my recent post about Congress as the preeminent branch)
+That’s their job.
+The other two branches of government wouldn’t exist without Congress. (if you want to learn more about Congress specifically, read my post about Congress as the preeminent branch).

 Finally, the judicial branch, although initially created to simply handle disputes between states or individuals, is now the interpreter of the law.
-So, if a law is written and there is a problem understanding whether or not it is Constitutional or perhaps even what it means, the courts are the ones that solve the problem.
-Admittedly, the courts gave themselves the power of judicial review (determining the Constitutionality of law), so I am not promoting this power as a good thing, but it is, ultimately, the way the courts work right now.
+So, if a law is written and there is a problem understanding whether or not it’s Constitutional or perhaps even what the law means, the courts are the ones who solve the problem.
+Admittedly, the courts gave themselves the power of judicial review (determining the Constitutionality of law), so I’m not promoting this power as a good thing, but it is, ultimately, the way the courts work right now.